trdownie/ucd-cv-website/README.md

 3. To get a glimpse of my personality and what my values are.
 4. To obtain key information about me, specifically:
     - My current skillset with competence levels where applicable.
-    - The projects I have worked on and the briefs I have worked to in these projects.
+    - The projects I have worked on and the code behind these projects.
 5. To be able to contact me in their preferred manner.

 **Return visitors** will want to: